TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Experiments

 \paragraph{Error Analysis} In this section, we examine the failure modes of \modelnamespace and baseline models.
 By systematically categorizing errors into execution failures, constraint violations, and insufficient/trivial predictions, we can isolate the fundamental weaknesses in current approaches.
-Figure \ref{fig:error} presents error distributions across different models on the electricity load prediction task without covariates. \modelnamespace demonstrates superior robustness with a 92.5\% success rate in both variants, with failures limited to constraint violations (6.2-7.5\%).
-This performance significantly outpaces baseline models, which exhibit more diverse and severe error patterns.
+Execution failures include runtime errors or invalid outputs, while constraint violations refer to outputs that ignore task-specific requirements such as anomaly rates or variability limits.
+Inadequate results are defined as those yielding poor utility, such as $\text{MAPE} > 1$, $\text{forecasting accuracy} = 0$, or $\text{F1 score} = 0$.
+Figure \ref{fig:error} presents error distributions across different models on the electricity load prediction task without covariates. \modelnamespace achieves a stable success rate under both the original and paraphrased-instruction settings, indicating robustness to instruction variation.
+The remaining failures are dominated by constraint violations (6.2–7.5\%), with the paraphrased setting exhibiting a slightly higher rate, which we attribute to increased ambiguity and diversity in how constraints are expressed rather than execution instability.
+In contrast, baseline models display more frequent execution failures and trivial predictions, leading to substantially lower overall reliability.

 General-purpose LLMs struggle primarily with execution errors, indicating difficulties generating valid computational pipelines for time series analysis.
 The ReAct agent, despite its explicit reasoning approach, achieves only a 58.7\% success rate with the highest proportion of execution errors (33.8\%) due to the complete lack of error feedback.
 The absence of execution errors in \modelnamespace highlights the effectiveness of its modular architecture with well-tested computational components.
 This analysis underscores the necessity of domain-specialized agents like \modelnamespace for complex time series tasks in real-world applications, as evidenced by its 19-34\% higher success rates compared to baseline approaches.
-On the other hand, ReAct agent with explicit thinking was able significantly reduce the constraint violation rate but still suffers from execution failures and sometimes fail to output meaningful predictions.
+On the other hand, ReAct agent with explicit thinking can significantly reduce the constraint violation rate but still suffers from execution failures and generating trivial predictions.

 \paragraph{Ablation Study} Figure \ref{fig:ablation} presents an ablation study on the Electricity Prediction with Covariates task, where we progressively remove key components of \modelnamespace to assess their individual contributions.
 The full agent achieves a 92.5\% success rate with a MAPE of 0.1031.
 Removing intermediate feedback slightly reduces the success rate to 91.3\%, with inadequate results beginning to emerge.
 When both intermediate and error feedback are removed, the success rate drops further to 90.0\%, and execution errors begin to appear.
 The most significant degradation occurs when special operators are removed, reverting to a general-purpose LLM executor equipped with CodeAct.
 In this condition, the success rate falls sharply to 73.8\%, and the MAPE more than doubles to 0.2220.
 These results demonstrate that feedback mechanisms play a critical role in securing a high success rate, while specialized time series operators are essential for maintaining strong inference quality.